drussillo/DavesTimerApp/README.md

 ```
 You can either add a timer (minutes or hours:minutes), an alarm (24h time format), or remove existing timers.

 The app is integrated with i3blocks.
 There will be a blocklet with the date, time, and countdown for when the
 timer will go off.
-Example: `09/21 - 14:27 - 01:20```
+Example: `09/21 - 14:27 - 01:20`

+When the timer goes off the screen will turn red and a siren .wav file will play.
+These effects can be modified
+by the user if they want.